Project Management for the Workplace

 Location: Due to Shelter in Place restrictions, this class will be offered virtually via Zoom.
 Instructions will be forwarded prior to class.

-Instructor: Olustee "Steve" Smith is a Safety/Training Officer for Fresno Area Transit (FAX).
+Instructor: Olustee "Steve" Smith is DBE (Disadvantage Business Enterprise) Small Business Coordinator for the City of Fresno.
 He is a Certified Project Management Professional with over 15 years of project management experience in energy and education.
 He received his Bachelor's degree from Fresno Pacific and his Master's degree from Keller Graduate School of Management.